nhjiejan/pollinate-demo/charts/README.md

 helm install pollinate-demo pollinate-demo
 ```

+get the IP of the loadbalancer by searching `kubectl get sv`

-You will then be able to access your loadbalanced application on your local network, navigate to your browser and search `http://127.0.0.1:5000`
+You will then be able to access your loadbalanced application, navigate to your browser and search `http://<IP>:5000`

 ### Clean up
 ```